NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

   security policy has to be set as described in "Shutdown: Allow system to be shut down without having to log on" [9].

 Testing
 =======
 * Unit Tests.

 * Each vendor plans Third Party CI Tests if implemented.

 Upgrades and Backwards Compatibility
 ====================================
 None (Forwards Compatibility is out of scope)

 * Note
-  There's a backwards compatibility issue with the behavior of "nova reboot --soft", but Nova team commented on the Nova blueprint [10] and spec [11] that they are not necessary for the Ironic driver changes, so they will be abandoned.
+  The backwards compatibility issue of the default behavior change of "nova reboot" command is made by following the standard deprecation policy [12].

 Documentation Impact
 ====================
 * The deployer doc needs to be updated.
   (CLI and REST API reference manuals are generated automatically from source code)

 References
 ==========